lupyuen/st7789-nuttx/README.md

         v8.2.0.zip.zip, and cannot find v8.2.0.zip.ZIP, period.
 ```

-Seems the NuttX Makefiles need to be fixed to support LVGL 8.
+Seems the NuttX Build need to be fixed to support LVGL 8.

-Also the demo source code needs to be updated for LVGL 8, which is not compatible with LVGL 7: [lvgldemo.c](https://github.com/lupyuen/incubator-nuttx-apps/blob/st7789/examples/lvgldemo/lvgldemo.c)

 # Sharing SPI Bus